 Make sure that someone, such as a family member, knows that you have an Advance Directive and knows where it is located.
 You might also consider the following:

-Ask your doctor to make your Advance Directive part of your permanent medical record.
+Ask your provider to make your Advance Directive part of your permanent medical record.

 Keep a second copy in your Advance Directive in a safe place where it can be found easily if it is needed.